Performances and Artists

 Motown defined an era of American culture, and The Supremes helped lead the way.
 Landing 12 No. 1 hits and touring around the globe, this female trio made a lasting mark on music history.

-Original member Mary Wilson, still performing and now a long-time Las Vegas resident, says she thinks about her years as a Supreme every day.
+Original member Mary Wilson, who was a long-time Las Vegas resident, says she thinks about her years as a Supreme every day.
 She has accomplished a great deal since then, including becoming a solo performer and — fulfilling her mother’s wish — a college student.

 The Supremes are such a legendary group.
 How did being in The Supremes impact your life?